AnggaR96s/Reforestation/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## How come the stadium got hot after the game?
+Because all of the fans left.